gipi/abstruct/DESIGN.md

 I don't see any indication of a minimal distance between parts, so probably I can put this where I want.

+Obviously if we want to use the library as a tool to create files without enforcing dependencies (think of fuzzing for example) we need an attribute assigned to the chunk that set recursively in all its children off the dependencies.

 ## Offset

 ## Examples